junxit/us-congress-bills-114/metadata.md

 - 2015-10-08 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 538.
 - 2015-10-08 — The Speaker designated the Honorable David Rouzer to act as Chairman of the Committee.
 - 2015-10-08 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H6919)
+- 2015-10-19 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.